unawarexi/Computer-Science_SoftwareENG/BlockChain Engineering/Foundry Fundamentals/zksync-setup.md

 This toolchain installs ZKsync-compatible versions of:

 - `forge` & `cast` (with `--zksync` extensions)
-- `anvil-zksync` for local zkEVM nodes
+-  run `anvil-zksync` for local zkEVM nodes and built in private-keys and accounts

 **Note for Windows users:** Use Git Bash or WSL due to script compatibility issues.